ansible/awx/docs/workflow.md

 ```

 ### Workflow Copy and Relaunch
-Other than the normal way of creating workflow job templates/jobs, it is also possible to copy existing workflow job templates/jobs.
-The resulting new workflow job resource will be almost identical to which it copies from, with several unique fields to identify itself as well as to indicate its copy nature.
+Other than the normal way of creating workflow job templates, it is also possible to copy existing workflow job templates.
+The resulting new workflow job template will be identical to which it copies from, with several unique fields to identify itself as well as to indicate its copy nature.

 Workflow job templates can be copied by POSTing to endpoint `/workflow_job_templates/\d+/copy/`.
 After copy finished, the resulting new workflow job template will have identical fields including description, extra_vars, labels, 'launch_type' and survey-related fields (survey_passwords, survey_spec and survey_enabled).
 More importantly, all workflow job template nodes of the original workflow job template, as well as the topology they bear, will be copied.
 On the other hand, schedules and notification templates of the original workflow job template will not be copied nor shared, and the name of the created workflow job template is the original name plus a special-formatted suffix to indicate its copy origin, such as **TODO**.